mayravherman/mayrav.design/content/projects/sg-cuts/index.md

 For Shotgun’s users, the ability to review work in context was groundbreaking.
 It had never been done before, which made it a great opportunity to stretch creatively and define new standards.

+Think of cuts as specialized playlists of shots.
+Like playlists, they store information about relative order and length.
+They also store data about when the shot cuts in and out.
+And, unlike playlists — they can be versioned independently of the uncut media files they contain.

 The brief included: